akoreman/akoreman/README.md

 - Video and board games
 - Art

-Graduated as a computational physicist  (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
-Further long-held passion for computer graphics and game programming. <!-- Currently looking for a job that combines my love for programming with the mathematical skills my degree taught me.
-Specifically in game dev/computer graphics. -->
+Background as a computational physicist (MSc/Summa cum laude) with a specialisation in quantum computing and quantum algorithms from Leiden University, the Netherlands.
+Further long-held passion for computer graphics and game programming.

 # Portfolio (Non-visual projects listed as pinned, click images for repo link)